Light railway: Australia

-The Iron Knob Railway was legally a "tramway".
-It operated 2,000 ton ore trams which were heavier than most railways.
+The Iron Knob Railway was legally a "tramway", but operated 2,000-ton iron ore trams which were heavier than most railways.

 Japan

 Also in Japan, originally, "light railway" refers to a railway built or operated under the Light Railways Act enforced in 1909.

-The act in Japan also though gives only a vague description, the purpose of the act is for building railways easily with less stringent standards and at low cost.
+The act in Japan also though gives only a vague description; the purpose of the act is for building railways easily with less stringent standards and at low cost.

-So the circumstance of light railways in Japan was almost similar in UK or other countries.
-Many light railways had been built for passengers or as military railway, industrial railway and forest railway in Japan, Taiwan, Korea, Manchuria, Sakhalin and Micronesia that had been colonized by Japan.
-Some light railways were extinct for the destruction of the World War II, especially in Okinawa.

-After the war, most of the light railways were driven out of business by the motor car by 1970s.
-Some of the remains survive for passengers, others have been restored generally as heritage railways.
+The light railway concept in Japan is therefore similar to the UK and other countries.
+Many light railways were built for passengers or as military, industrial or forest railways in Japan, and in Japan's colonies in Taiwan, Korea, Manchuria, Sakhalin and Micronesia.
+Some light railways were destroyed during World War II, especially in Okinawa.
+By the 1970s, most light railways in Japan had been driven out of business by the motor car.
+Some of the remaining lines survive in passenger service, and others have been restored as heritage railways.

 Taiwan

-Taiwanese push car railways used handcars on 762mm gauge rails to transport sugarcanes of the Taiwan Sugar Corporation to the mainline railways of the Taiwan Railway Administration or the processing plants of the Taiwan Sugar Cooperation for further production to turn the sugarcanes to fine sugar.
+Taiwanese push car railways used handcars on 762mm gauge rails to transport sugarcanes of the Taiwan Sugar Corporation to the mainline railways of the Taiwan Railway Administration or the processing plants of the Taiwan Sugar Cooperation for further production to turn the sugarcane to fine sugar.